 Development of frame

 The frame of the planter was of rectangular box type, constructed using 50 mm angle iron, with an overall length of 1400 mm and width of 350 mm.
-The angular bar was cut into required length and width, then welded together to form a rectangular section of 1400×350×50 mm respectively.
+The angular bar was cut into the required length and width, then welded together to form a rectangular section of 1400×350×50 mm respectively.

 Development of twin-row planter

-All the parts were developed based on design requirements and drawn by using SOLIDWORKS version 2019.
-The drawings were used for the fabricate of the machine.
-All components of the planter and fabricate the machine in Dr. NTR CAE workshop Bapatla.
-The schematic view of twin-row maize planter is shown in Fig. 4.
+All the parts were developed based on design requirements and drawn by using the SOLIDWORKS version 2019.
+The drawings were used for the machine fabrication.
+All components of the planter and fabrication of the machine were carried out in Dr. NTR CAE workshop at Bapatla, Andhra Pradesh, India.
+The schematic view of the twin-row maize planter is shown in Fig. 4.